kai687/sphinxawesome-theme/docs/how-to/modify.rst

 These styles are defined in the template files in :dir:`sphinxawesome_theme`.

-After making changes, either in the template files or in :file:`theme-custom.css`, rebuild the theme:
+After making changes, either in the template files or in the CSS files, rebuild the theme:

 .. code-block:: console